pepe5/altair-intro/detailed_intro/some_last_ongoing_projects.md

 Red zone of our KB is publicized at <u> SCPP (Solution Concepts of Peoples’ Projects) </u>; most emphasized view at this portal is STPP (SPECs-Tree of Peoples’ Projects).
 -	“PP” points to Parallel-Polis
--	SPECs-Tree is 2D View where People are sorted out on X-axis, and Projects are sorted out on Y-axis.
+-	SPECs-Tree is 2D View where People are sorted out on Y-axis, and Projects are sorted out on X-axis.
+(Or vice versa.)
 Particular sorting and filtering makes visible strongest (in representation) Solution and which Needs it supports and/or not-support.